PauldeCortanze/Master_Thesis/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DTUWindEnergy/HyDesignExamples/HEAD)

 ## Welcome to Hydesign
-- A tool for design and control of utility scale wind-solar-storage based hybrid power plant (HPP).
+The DTU tool for design, control and optimization of utility scale Hybrid Power- and Energy Plants inluding wind, solar, storage and P2X technologies.
 - Hydesign is a non-linear model for evaluating HPP projects including:
     - Wind turbine selection
     - Wake losses that depend on the number of turbines and the installation density of the wind plant